Take 6-Week Online Courses for Your Degree

 Orange Coast College

 Orange Coast College offers affordable online courses that you can complete in 4-10 weeks.
-Some of these accelerated courses include anthropology, intro to mass communication, micro and macro economics, and geology.
+Students looking to get into the social sciences can take accelerated courses in topics like anthropology, intro to mass communication, micro and macro economics, and geology.

 There is an enrollment fee of $46 per unit.
 Some online courses meet synchronously, and some require some in-person meetings.